C.i. Process China consulting

 .

-Restructured in 2018, the Chinese customs have 47 direct branches.
+Restructured in 2018, the Chinese Customs has 47 direct branches.

-They are the provincial administrations in charge of regional customs offices, 2 supervision offices in Tianjin and Shanghai, 42 customs districts as well as 2 training centers.
+These are the provincial administrations in charge of regional customs offices, 2 supervisory offices in Tianjin and Shanghai, 43 customs districts and 2 training centres.

-678 customs offices are assigned to processing import & export formalities and employ 100,000 Chinese customs officers, including an anti-smuggling customs police authority.
+There are 678 customs offices responsible for handling import and export formalities and employing 100,000 Chinese customs officers, including an anti-smuggling customs police authority.

 A Customs office in Shanghai (Baoshan District)

-• the Customs collect duties and taxes, import VAT, consumption tax and tonnage taxes on cargo ships.
-A recent activity report shows the annual collection of more than 1.5 trillion RMB (CNY), increasing from 1.5% to 2% per year.
+• Customs collects customs duties and taxes, import VAT, consumption tax and tonnage tax from cargo ships.
+A recent activity report shows an annual collection of more than 1.5 trillion RMB (CNY), increasing from 1.5% to 2% per year.

-• Since 2010, the Chinese Customs also declare the average import tariff level has been adjusted to below 10% against more than 15% before China's accession to the WTO (December 2001). in 2023, it is said to reach 7.3% in average.
+• As of 2010, the Chinese customs report that the average import tariff level has been adjusted to below 10%, down from more than 15% before China's WTO accession (December 2001), and is expected to reach an average of 7.3% by 2023.

-a.
-A customs rating system for import export companies
+2.1.
+A customs valuation system for import-export companies

 China registration certificate